Master Gardener Annual Conference

 • Tree Problems and Solutions (Ryan Pankau, Horticulture Educator): Discover how to detect and address pests, diseases, and environmental stressors affecting tree health.

-Native Landscape Design Workshop- Lincoln Land Community College
+Native Landscape Design Workshop - Lincoln Land Community College

-Create a landscape garden with plants native to Illinois to support pollinator populations, reduce soil erosion, create wildlife corridors, and build 4-season interest simultaneously!
+Create a landscape garden with plants native to Illinois to support pollinator populations, reduce soil erosion, create wildlife corridors, and build four-season interest simultaneously!
 This seminar will contain a presentation portion followed by a hands-on workshop portion where participants will use landscaping tools and resources to create a personalized native garden.
 If participants have a space in mind, they should come prepared with measurements, photos, and a site survey (included in supplemental materials).
 Class fee includes materials provided in the workshop.

-Tropical Bonsai Workshop- Sangamon County Extension office
+Tropical Bonsai Workshop - Sangamon County Extension Office

-1:30 PM to 4:30 PM Options:
+1:30 to 4:30 PM Options

-Getting to Know your Neighbors: A Crash Course in Insect ID- Lincoln Memorial Garden and Nature Center
+Getting to Know Your Neighbors: A Crash Course in Insect ID - Lincoln Memorial Garden and Nature Center

 Some of our most numerous neighbors are also the neighbors we know the least about.
 Do you know the names of the insect neighbors visiting your flowers, crawling on the sidewalk, and living beside you?
 Learn the names and about the lives of some of the insects around us in this hands-on super seminar.

-Digging in: Cultivating Young Gardeners- Sangamon County Extension Office
+Digging in: Cultivating Young Gardeners - Sangamon County Extension Office

 This interactive workshop is designed for Master Gardeners who want to share their passion for gardening knowledge with young people.
 Participants will learn effective strategies for engaging youth of all ages, from preschool students to teens, in gardening activities.
 The session will cover the benefits of hands-on gardening in youth development, including fostering environmental stewardship, building life skills, and encouraging healthy eating habits.
 Participants will explore various youth activities and resources with Horticulture Educators to take back to their own units.

-Soil Health Workshop- Lincoln Land Community College
+Soil Health Workshop - Lincoln Land Community College

 Take a comprehensive look at soil as the living foundation of successful gardens and landscapes.
 Explore key topics including composting, organic matter, cover crops, and companion planting, while gaining insight into the unique geology and natural divisions that shape Illinois soils.
 We’ll also delve into soil chemistry, nutrient absorption, and cation exchange, with a hands-on activity in interpreting soil tests.